Fees & Insurance

 On request, the practice can provide a superbill — an itemized receipt with the diagnostic and procedure codes your insurer needs.
 You would submit it to your plan yourself, and depending on your individual benefits, you may seek partial reimbursement for out-of-network services.

 An honest note on reimbursement.
-We can never guarantee that your insurer will reimburse you — reimbursement depends entirely on your individual plan, your out-of-network benefits, and your deductible.
-We're glad to share the exact questions to ask your insurer so you know what to expect before you commit.
+Reimbursement can never be guaranteed — it depends entirely on your individual plan, your out-of-network benefits, and your deductible.
+The exact questions to ask your insurer are gladly provided so you know what to expect before you commit.

-• We can provide the questions to ask your insurer about out-of-network coverage.
+- The questions to ask your insurer about out-of-network coverage are provided.

 Transparency